streamlit/docs/content/library/advanced-features/dataframes.md

 ## Configuring columns

-You can configure the display and editing behavior of columns via `st.dataframe` and `st.data_editor` via the [Column configuration API](/library/api-reference/data/st.column_config).
+You can configure the display and editing behavior of columns in `st.dataframe` and `st.data_editor` via the [Column configuration API](/library/api-reference/data/st.column_config).
 We have developed the API to let you add images, charts, and clickable URLs in dataframe and data editor columns.
 Additionally, you can make individual columns editable, set columns as categorical and specify which options they can take, hide the index of the dataframe, and much more.

 Column configuration includes the following column types: Text, Number, Checkbox, Selectbox, Date, Time, Datetime, List, Link, Image, Line chart, Bar chart, and Progress.
 There is also a generic Column option.
 See the embedded app below to view these different column types.
 Each column type is individually previewed in the [Column configuration API](/library/api-reference/data/st.column_config) documentation.